 We know people who have driven down from the United States to Panama and who have now been in Panama for close to two years.
 They say it wasn’t worth it.
 In fact, every person I’ve known over the years who has driven or shipped his vehicle to his new country with him has decided, eventually, that it wasn’t worth it.

-Continue Reading: How To Take Your Business Offshore
+Continue Reading: How To Choose Where To Base Your Business Offshore